Position: LLM Watermarking Should Align Stakeholders' Incentives for Practical Adoption: Model Watermarking

 \section{Model Watermarking}

-We begin by examining model watermarking setups (Figure \ref{fig:overview_model_watermarking}) and their incentive model, demonstrating how stakeholder interests can potentially align to support wider adoption.
-Drawing on lessons from traditional digital watermarking systems, such as iTunes, we highlight key design principles while acknowledging the unique challenges posed by open-source platforms.
+We begin by examining model watermarking setups (Figure \ref{fig:overview_model_watermarking}) and their incentive model, showing how stakeholder interests may align to support wider adoption.
+Drawing on lessons from traditional digital watermarking systems such as iTunes, we highlight key design principles while acknowledging the challenges unique to open-source platforms.

 \textbf{Related Work.} Our focus is on model watermarking to protect model weights against misuse, such as theft, pruning, and unauthorized fine-tuning.
 Watermarking against other threats, like model stealing via distillation, typically requires distinct strategies and is discussed in Appendix~\ref{app:related}.
 In open-source LLMs, developers distribute weights via platforms like Hugging Face or GitHub.
 Developers or platforms can embed watermarks in model weights for later verification.
 One method is model backdooring~\cite{xu2023instructions, xu2025mark, zhaosurvey, lou2023trojtext, xue2023trojllm}, where the LLM developer fine-tunes the model to associate a secret trigger (e.g., a specific token sequence) with a predefined output (e.g., a fixed phrase) that would not occur naturally.
 In this way, the model behaves as intended under normal usage but `reveals' the watermark (abnormal behavior) with the trigger presented.
 Another method is model fingerprinting \cite{nasery2025scalable, xu2024instructional, russinovich2024hey, zhang2024vtune, cai2024utf, yamabe2024mergeprint}, where the model is fine-tuned on key-response pairs.
 Unlike backdoors, the responses are not a single secret phrase or overtly abnormal behavior, but subtle preference patterns across many queries that enable model identification.